Lophelia: Biology

 Lophelia pertusa is a reef building, deep water coral, but it does not contain zooxanthellae, the symbiotic algae which lives inside most tropical reef building corals.
 Lophelia lives at a temperature range from about 4–12 C and at depths between 80 m and over 3000 m, but most commonly at depths of 200–1000 m, where there is no sunlight.

 As a coral, it represents a colonial organism, which consists of many individuals.
 New polyps live and build upon the calcium carbonate skeletal remains of previous generations.
 Living coral ranges in colour from white to orange-red; each polyp has up to 16 tentacles and is a translucent pink, yellow or white.
 Unlike most tropical corals, the polyps are not interconnected by living tissue.
 Some colonies have larger polyps while others have small and delicate -looking ones.
 Radiocarbon dating indicates that some Lophelia reefs in the waters off North Carolina may be 40,000 years old, with individual living coral bushes as much as 1,000 years old.

-The colony grows by the budding off of new polyps.
-Living polyps are present on the edges of dead coral and fragmentation of coral colonies provides one form of asexual reproduction.
-Each colony is either male or female and sexual reproduction occurs when these liberate sperm and oocytes into the sea.
-The larvae do not have a feeding stage, but sustain themselves on their yolks and drift with the plankton, possibly for several weeks.
-When settling on the seabed, they undergo metamorphosis and develop into polyps, which then potentially start new colonies.
+The colony grows by budding new polyps, with living ones emerging around the outer edges of deceased coral.
+Coral colonies reproduce asexually through fragmentation.
+This species is gonochoric, engaging in sexual reproduction by releasing sperm or oocytes into the sea.
+The larvae, which do not feed but rely on their yolk reserves, drift with plankton for weeks.
+Upon settling on the seabed, they undergo metamorphosis, developing into polyps capable of initiating new colonies.

 Lophelia reefs can grow to 35 m high.
 The largest recorded Lophelia reef, Røst Reef, measures 3 × 35 km and lies at a depth of 300–400 m off the Lofoten Islands, Norway.
-When this is seen in terms of a growth rate of around 1 mm per year, the great age of these reefs becomes apparent.
+These reefs are ancient, with a growth rate of around 1 mm per year.

 Polyps at the end of branches feed by extending their tentacles and straining plankton from the seawater.
 They are able to ingest particles of up to 2 cm, and are able to discriminate between food and sediment using their chemoreceptors to differentiate between the two.
 Growth of polyps depends on environmental factors such as food availability, water quality, and how the water flows.

 L. pertusa are considered to be opportunistic feeders since they feed on particles of organic matter that have been broken down.
 Hence, the spring bloom of phytoplankton and subsequent zooplankton blooms provide the main source of nutrient input to the deep sea.
 This rain of dead plankton is visible on photographs of the seabed and stimulates a seasonal cycle of growth and reproduction in Lophelia.
 This cycle is recorded in patterns of growth, and can be studied to investigate climatic variation in the recent past.